 Output: Improved efficiency of risk approach

-Risk control is a process which goal is to improve efficiency of risk approach through continuously monitoring and adjustment.
-It is implementing risk response plan, tracking identified risks, performing risk reviews.
+Risk control is a process to improve efficiency of the risk management through continuously monitoring and adjustment.
+It implements risk response plan, tracking identified risks, performing risk reviews.

-Activities planned as part of risk control:
+The main activities planned as part of risk control are:

 On daily basis (whenever necessary)